NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/ENG/Privacy-Policy.md

 ### Security

-While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so.
+While no online service is 100% secure, we work very hard to protect information about you against unauthorizes access, use, alteration, or destruction, and take reasonable measures to do so.
 We use safe protocols for communication and transferring data (such as HTTPS).
-We use anonymising and pseudonymising where suitable.
+We use anonymizing and pseudonymising where suitable.
 We monitor our Services for potential vulnerabilities and attacks.
 We implement a robust encrypted backup strategy.

 ### Choices